sruti-jain/sruti-jain.github.io/_posts/2017-06-15-MultiLayerPerceptron.md

 ---

-In this tutorial we will be developing a 2-hidden layers fully connected neural network (multilayer perceptron)
+In this tutorial we will be implementing a 2-hidden layers fully connected neural network (multilayer perceptron)
 ![png](/img/NeuralNetwork.png)

 In this example we are using some of TensorFlow higher-level wrapper classes (tf.estimators, tf.layers, tf.metrics, ...).